 Today, this room is used by the Governor in much the same way.
 In fact, First Lady Iantha LeVander learned a very important hosting lesson right here.
 She and Governor Harold LeVander decided to host a party for local news staff.
 They did not know the address of a station manager at a local TV station, so she asked a volunteer to look it up.
 The night of the party, a couple showed up, holding hands and clearly alone in the chummy crowd.
 They were complete strangers who happened to have the same name as the station manager.
 The LeVanders and others took turns talking to them since they didn’t know anyone.
 Later, it was learned that the couple was new to the area, and when they had received an invitation to the Governor’s Residence, they thought it was a nice gesture of welcome.

 As the first public room open to guests, the Foyer was built to impress.
 While status was important, elements of pragmatism are also evident.
 The home was originally wired for electricity and plumbed for gas light fixtures.
 Observant visitors will also notice a metal socket which was used for a central vacuum system.
 This is located near the base of the stairs.

 Another nod to practicality is seen on the stairs.
 Visitors can note the plexiglass installed in the gaps between the banisters.
 The Irvines had screening installed in the gaps to prevent children from falling through.
-Later, the Andersons installed plexiglass for the same purpose, and Governor Dayton is using it to protect his dogs.
+Later, the Andersons installed plexiglass for the same purpose.